DS-100/textbook/_sources/preface.md

   introduces terminology that we use throughout the book.
 The part concludes with a short case study about bus arrival times.
 - _Part 2 (Ch 6-7): Rectangular Data_ introduces data frames and
-  relations and how to wrote code to manipulate data using `pandas` and SQL.
+  relations and how to write code to manipulate data using `pandas` and SQL.
 - _Part 3 (Ch 8-12): Understanding the Data_ is all about obtaining data,
   discovering its traits, and spotting issues.
-After understanding these concepts, a reader can take a data file and describe the data's interesting features to someone else.
+After understanding these concepts, a reader can take a data file and describe the dataset's interesting features to someone else.
 This part ends with a case study about air quality.
 - _Part 4 (Ch 13-14): Other Data Sources_ looks at alternative sources of
-  data like text, binary, and data from the Web which are widespread sources or data.
+  data like text, binary, and data from the Web, which are widely used alternative sources of data.
 - _Part 5 (Ch 15-18): Linear Modeling_ focuses on the understanding the world
   using data.
 It covers inferential topics like confidence intervals and hypothesis testing in addition to model fitting, feature engineering, and model selection.